d4g33z/kantoo-devkit/README.md

 ## How To Use it ##

-Clone this repo Run the script it to get some uninformative output.
+Clone this repo.
+Run the script to get some uninformative output.
 Use `virtualenv` to isolate everything nicely.

 ```commandline
 # cd kantoo-devkit